RoboLions/1261-scouting-app/README.md

 # 1261 Scouting App
 Repository for Python Flask Scouting Web Application for team 1261 <br>
-Currently hosting off of http://scouting-app-1261.herokuapp.com/
+Currently hosting off of http://scouting-app-1261.herokuapp.com/ If you are not on 1261 please do not use this site - make a fork for your own team and play around with that - Thanks!

 Hello!
 This is the 1261 Scouting App, for use to gather data on teams during events and make decisions on who to bring onto our all-star alliance!